 There are various sources that can be found online that talk about the mental health benefits of aromatherapy with certain essential oils.
 I started using aromatherapy daily almost a year ago.
 Mostly I use a diffuser but I also have a few topical roll-ons.
-It’s hard to say if there’s a benefit aside from the very real benefit of a regular practice of engaging in self-care, but if nothing else it smells really nice.
+It’s hard to say if there’s any therapeutic benefit aside from the very real benefit of a regular practice of engaging in self-care, but if nothing else it smells really nice.

 An article by Dr. Axe lists a top 4 of essential oils for depression:

 - Bergamot: calming, works well in combination with lavender

 - Lavender: useful for stress, anxiety, depression, and PTSD

 - Chamomile: soothing, calming